AjwanKhoury/FinalProject/README.md

 1) ESP32
 > In this section we will cover all informations that we should know about ESP32.
 3) Arduino IDE
-> Code we to calibirate the RC car in Arduino
+> Code we to calibirate the RC car in Arduino we will see in this section how we used servo motors with RC speed controller.
 5) Android Studio
 > The code of to detect lanes and street signs with TF lite models and OpenCV
 7) OpenCv Library